Faith In Action

 UUs not in the sanctuary on those Sundays are encouraged to mail checks (with offering in action in the memo line) to UUCH, att: treasurer, 13245 Cearfoss Pike, Hagerstown, MD 21740.

 Selection of the recipient of the Offering in Action donations currently rotates among six church groups to encourage input from a wide range of UUs: the Book Group, the RE students, the Women’s Spirituality Group, the congregation-at-large, the UUCH board; and the Men’s Discussion Group.
-If you want to suggest an organization, talk to board trustees-at-large, Marcia Kirby and John Foley, who are responsible for the program.
+If you want to suggest an organization, talk to a board member.

 This outreach project was proposed by board members who also participate in the Men’s Discussion Group, after reading Just Mercy by Bryan Stevenson, founder of the Equal Justice Initiative.
 Many UU churches of all sizes are now giving away all or part of their Sunday offerings and report increased donations for both the outreach and support of the church.

-Previous recipients have included PEN America (which fights book censorship), Refugee Welcome Network, ACLU, UNICEF, Southern Poverty Law Center, Washington County Library, Humane Society, League of Women Voters, Equal Justice Initiative, UUA Disaster Relief Fund, local Literacy Council, Heifer International, UU College of Social Justice, Americans for the Separation of Church and State, CASA (local shelter for people in domestic violence), Planned Parenthood, Chesapeake Bay Foundation, Holly Place, the sanctuary program at Cedar Lane UU Church, REACH, Children in Need, Lasting Change, and local Learning Parties.
+Previous recipients have included Equity in Eduction Scholarships, PEN America (which fights book censorship), Refugee Welcome Network, ACLU, UNICEF, Southern Poverty Law Center, Washington County Library, Humane Society, League of Women Voters, Equal Justice Initiative, UUA Disaster Relief Fund, local Literacy Council, Heifer International, UU College of Social Justice, Americans for the Separation of Church and State, CASA (local shelter for people in domestic violence), Planned Parenthood, Chesapeake Bay Foundation, Holly Place, the sanctuary program at Cedar Lane UU Church, REACH, Children in Need, Lasting Change, Hagerstown Women & Children’s Shelter (Salvation Army), San Mar young adult housing, and local Learning Parties.

 CASA shelter for abused women